Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Splenda is another branded artificial sweetener, whose usage is reported to be safe, as it is made from Sucralose, which is low calorie and does contain any side effect.

-Out of the sweeteners above we compared perhaps the safest artificial sweetener would be Stevia.
+Out of the sweeteners above we compared perhaps the most recommended artificial sweetener would be Stevia.

 Learn more about your glycemic index and find out which foods you should have.